gabyhernan/landing-page-test/README.md

 This project uses Webpack which relies on a dependency graph.
 What this means as far as this project is concerned is that all JavaScript, SASS, and CSS files must be imported in `index.js` (or in files that can be accessed via `index.js`).
 See the sample included with the project at `source/index.js` for an example of how to do this.

-## HTML and images

-Nothing special needs to be done to HTML and image files apart from placing them somewhere in `source`.

 ## Image Compression

 The build script losslessly compresses the images.
 To disable image compression when running `npm run build`, simply remove the `--compress` flag in the `postbuild` script in `package.json`.

-## Fonts
-To use a font from a CDN (like Google Fonts), place the `<link>` in the `<header>` of each HTML page that requires the font.
-Local fonts that are included in `source` but are not referenced by a SCSS/CSS/JavaScript file will not be included in the build.

 ## jQuery
 To use jQuery, first install it as a dependency: `npm install --save jquery`.
 Then include `import $ from 'jquery';` at the top every JavaScript file that uses jQuery.